 Physical space[+] When is the Library open?

-- The ILO Library’s regular hours are Monday to Friday 9:00 to 17:00.
-During the International Labour Conference (ILC) in June, we are open Monday to Friday 9:00 to 18:00.
+- The ILO Library is open Monday to Friday 9:00 to 17:00.
+During the International Labour Conference (ILC) in June, the library is open Monday to Friday 9:00 to 18:00.

-- The ILO Library also welcomes external visitors who work on a specific topic of research: students, university professors, researchers, historians, librarians and archivists.
+- The ILO Library also welcomes external visitors who work on a specific topic of research: students, university professors and affiliates researchers.
 If you are an external visitor, please follow the instructions to visit the ILO Library detailed in Where to find us

 Archives[+] How can I access the ILO institutional archives?